Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Attack Realisation

 \subsection{Attack-4}

-In this attack, the attacker is assumed to have access to the attacker nodes $V_{\mathcal{A}}$ as Attack-0.
+In this attack, the attacker is assumed to have access to the attack nodes $V_{\mathcal{A}}$ as Attack-0.
 Besides, he can collect a shadow graph $G'$ as Attack-3.
 With both the background knowledge as Attack-0 and Attack-3, the attacker proposes to combine them together.
 In particular, an associated attack graph is built by combining the attack graphs for these two attacks.

-The attacker first generates an attack graph consisting of attacker and synthetics nodes with the same strategy as Attack-0.
+The attacker first generates an attack graph consisting of the attacker and synthetics nodes with the same strategy as Attack-0.
 Then, the shadow graph is set to be the second attack graph as Attack-3.
-Since the attacker nodes in the first attack graph are often not connected to the second attack graph, the attacker will not synthesise the connectives between them.
-It can avoid the the negative impacts among the attacker nodes and the shadow graph.
-Hence, the associated attack graph is consisted of these two isolated graph components.
-After that, the attacker can train the extracted model on this associated attack graph based on all the known node attributes, their graph structure, and the labeled nodes from both the shadow graph and the attacker nodes in the target graph.
+Since the attack nodes in the first attack graph are often not connected to the second attack graph, the attacker will not synthesise the connections between them.
+It can avoid the negative impacts among the attack nodes and the shadow graph.
+Hence, the associated attack graph consists of these two isolated graph components.
+After that, the attacker can train the extracted model on this associated attack graph based on all the known node attributes, their graph structure, and the labelled nodes from both the shadow graph and the attack nodes in the target graph.